-- 1. understand the call, the proper function, and the rule of the pastor in the local church; - 2. have skills necessary for effective pulpit/teaching ministry and the performing of pastoral duties; - 3. develop leadership and administrative skills for leading the local church; - 4. develop a philosophy of ministry as it relates to God, to family, to personal life, and to one's community and world.
+- 1. understand the call, the proper function, and the role of the pastor in the local church; - 2. have skills necessary for effective pulpit/teaching ministry and the performing of pastoral duties; - 3. develop leadership and administrative skills for leading the local church;

+Concer tration R equirer nents 14

-Requireme PMIN Homiletics II 3
+PMIN 3323 Homiletics II 3

 PMIN 3502 Pastoral Techniques 2

-PMIN 4313 Church Growth 3
+PMIN 4313 Princ of Church Outreach and Dev 3

 PMIN 4503 Pastor, Church, and Law 3

 xxx3 Elective - Any ministries course 3

-YOUTH MINISTRIES CONCENTRATION
+YOUTH MINISTRIES